 It’s a dazzling, surprising album, brimming with career-best moments, and heralded a brave new direction for the pop star.

-Not content with just giving us one surprise album in the year of our lord 2020 with the ultimate lockdown album ‘Folklore’, Swift returned to her cabin in the woods and a mere five months later released ‘Evermore’.
+Not content with just giving us one surprise album in 2020, Swift returned to her cabin in the woods and a mere five months later released ‘Evermore’.
 She’s described it as a sister record to the aforementioned ‘Folklore’; where that record allowed Swift to completely reinvent her sound, coupling her trademark hooks and vibrant storytelling with indie-folk instrumentals, ‘Evermore’ exudes a new sense of confidence.
 There’s a free-wheeling, carefree attitude to the collection.

 Haim collaboration ‘No Body, No Crime’ is a full-blown country revenge song, while ‘Long Story Short’ and ‘Gold Rush’ fuse Swift’s new sound with some ‘1984’-era gloss.
 ‘Marjorie’ is a tear-jerking tribute to her late grandmother and Justin Vernon-duet ‘Evermore’ is a euphoric beacon of hope that feels especially poignant at the end of 2020.
 On this record, Swift’s took her new sound and ran with it – with thrilling results.